 The Claim was due to go to trial to determine liability in July.
 The defence initially denied any responsibility for the accident stating that the Claimant had placed herself in an unsafe position.
 This was despite the fact that it was known that the proper adjustment of the Class VI mirror would have avoided the accident.
 But at a meeting between the parties, Ildiko's lawyer Jill Greenfield of Field Fisher Waterhouse reached an agreement with the driver's insurers whereby they accepted that he bore the majority (80%) of the responsibility for the accident.
 The value of the case is yet to be determined.

-Jill Greenfield the solicitor said:
+Jill Greenfield said:

 "What is particularly upsetting about this accident is that the mirror was actually on the vehicle and someone either didn't know how to adjust it or simply didn't bother to adjust it.
 HGV's in central London are a real hazard to cyclists, that is clear, and such simple steps reduce lives and serious injuries such as these."

 "Driver's perceptions of road cyclists need to be changed so they're not treated as second-class citizens.
 It's very sad that drivers don't take the effort to correctly use their equipment to ensure the safety of more vulnerable road users.
 If the UK government really want to promote cycling they need to take steps to reassure people that it is safe and that they take accidents such as mine seriously."